• Jump to main content

 The AI Act in short

-The European AI Act came into force on 1 August 2024.
-The AI Act outlines the rights and obligations of developers and deployers of AI-systems in the European Union.
-These rules should ensure the development and deployment of trustworthy AI.
-This is meant to enhance citizens’ confidence in AI, allowing for innovation and economic development.
-By establishing risk categories (Prohibited AI, High-risk AI and Deception risk), the EU aims to ensure this.
+The European AI Act came into effect on 1 August 2024.
+The Act defines the rights and duties of AI system developers and deployers within the European Union.
+These rules aim to promote the development and use of trustworthy AI.
+The intention is to boost citizens’ trust in AI, supporting innovation and economic growth.
+By creating risk categories (Prohibited AI, High-risk AI, and Deception risk), the EU seeks to achieve this.
 Some AI practices will be banned from 2 February 2025.
 Other AI systems must comply with the AI Act from August 2026 or August 2030.

-This law also applies to all government agencies in the Netherlands ranging from executive agencies, municipalities, provinces, water authorities to Central Government.
-As providers and/or deployers of AI systems, they will have to comply with the new rules imposed by this act.
+This law also applies to government organisations in the Netherlands, including executive agencies, municipalities, provinces, water authorities, and the central government.
+As providers and/or user administrators of AI systems, they will have to comply with the new rules imposed by this act.
 The Ministry of the Interior and Kingdom Relations (BZK) supports governments in complying with the AI Act.
-In order to prepare government agencies for the gradual enforcement of the AI Act, BZK has developed several knowledge-based products.
-These include:
+To prepare government agencies for the gradual enforcement of the AI Act, BZK has developed several knowledge-based products.
+These include the decision-making tool (Dutch, though linked to English-language content), various webinars (Dutch), short videos (Dutch) and featured stories.

 For more information on current rules and regulations, as well as recommendations and resources for the responsible use of AI and algorithms, please see the Algorithm Framework (Dutch).

-The decision-making tool is in the process of development.
-All versions will be developed open source.
-Suggestions are welcomed at: ai-verordening@minbzk.nl: ai-verordening@minbzk.nl.
+The decision-making tool is currently under development.
+All versions will be created using open-source technology.
+Suggestions are welcome at: ai-verordening@minbzk.nl.

 Related links